kgisl/makesite/content/blog/2020-09-02-cii-education-summit-call-to-action.md

 	  - throughout the semester - progressive evaluation
 		  - assessment Of Learning, For learning, As learning

+## AR/VR for Tech Education

+### Content
+  - you can create for web, mobile and AR/VR
+  - Dr Vijay (TNQ Ingage) is an expert in this area
+	  - An AR/VR is worth a Million Videos!
+		  - well said!

 Other screenshots:
 [CII Education Summit](https://photos.app.goo.gl/NYqLyRay4dDjrEQq9)